darrenmessenger/nestjs-jwt-auth/README.md

 ## Description

-This project implements JWT (JSON Web Tokens) Authentication inside a nestJS application.
+This project will create a fully working JWT authenticated server using Nest.js and implements JWT (JSON Web Tokens) Authentication.
 It will use access tokens to get new refresh tokens.
-It will use [Nest](https://github.com/nestjs/nest) framework as our server and have two resources, user and auth.
+It will use the [Nest](https://github.com/nestjs/nest) framework as our server and have two resources, user and auth.
+It can be tested using Postman to make sure the correct replies are received.

 ## Running the app